 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: We are joined now by two journalists.
-Wayne Barrett is a senior editor at the Village Voice, where he’s been covering politics for 22 years, the author of many books, including Rudy!: An Investigative Biography of Rudolph Giuliani.
+We’re joined now by two journalists.
+Wayne Barrett is a senior editor at The Village Voice, where he’s been covering politics for 22 years, the author of many books, including Rudy!: An Investigative Biography of Rudolph Giuliani.
 Wayne’s latest book is Grand Illusion: The Untold Story of Rudy Giuliani and 9/11.
 We’re also joined by Kevin Keating, the producer and director of a documentary called Giuliani Time..
 In a minute, we’ll play excerpts, but first, well, welcome, both.
 And, Wayne, start off by talking about the significance of this leaked report, this leaked battle plan, if you will.

 WAYNE BARRETT: Well, not only is it an embarrassment that the president of a security company, who basically his claim to fame and his claim to the presidency is rooted in his supposed security consciousness around his icon status from 9/11, not only is that very embarrassing, but the substance of the document is really an indictment of the status of his campaign, because the document was written several months ago, a 140-page game plan about who to focus on, and person after person that’s named in the document as people that should be focused on by the campaign to pull them into the campaign as prime supporters, many of those people have already signed up with McCain in the interim.